i5hi/helpers/vault.md

 ```

-Now each environment only needs a *single* `VAULT_TOKEN` stored in their environment in order to gain access to all the secrets required for their application to run.
+The developer environment only needs a *single* `VAULT_TOKEN` to gain access to only the secrets required for their application to run.

 ### Prerequisites